 ICAS and the Chartered Institute of Tax (CIOT) have entered into a strategic partnership to bring together their two high-quality tax designations.
 Routes to attaining the CTA designation will be put in place for all part-qualified ITP.

 From 1 September 2019 ICAS and CIOT will be offering a CA CTA Joint Programme.
-A prospectus will be available in the Autumn of 2019.

 If you are a current ITP holder, please read the FAQs for members.